etienontuk/portfolio/README.md

 You can find examples of the described skills in the [Examples of my work](#examples-of-my-work) section.

 __Manual testing__
-  * can perform manual functional and usability testing of web applications
+  * I can perform manual functional and usability testing of web applications
-  * gained hands-on experience by testing applications created for educational purposes
+  * I gained hands-on experience by testing applications created for educational purposes

 __Test analysis & design__
-  * familiar with functional decomposition of products, creating state transition diagrams, writing use cases
+  * I am familiar with functional decomposition of products, creating state transition diagrams, writing use cases
-  * can apply equivalence partitioning, boundary value analysis and methods of pairwise testing to generate test input data
+  * I can apply equivalence partitioning, boundary value analysis and methods of pairwise testing to generate test input data

 __API testing__
-  * know the difference between SOAP and REST APIs
-  * gained experience through manual testing of APIs created for educational purposes
+  * I gained experience through manual testing of APIs created for educational purposes
-  * know how to manipulate requests and create test cases using the SoapUI tool
+  * I know how to manipulate requests and create test cases using the SoapUI tool

 __Exploratory testing__
-  * capable of using Whittaker’s test tours and creating cheat-lists for testing web applications
+  * I am capable of using Whittaker’s test tours and creating cheat-lists for testing web applications

 __Test documentation__
-  * can create test cases and checklists and know how and in which situations to use them effectively
+  * I can create test cases and checklists and know how and in which situations to use them effectively
-  * able to prepare comprehensive bug reports and provide detailed session reports
+  * I am able to prepare comprehensive bug reports and provide detailed session reports

 __SQL databases__
-  * can write complex requests using subqueries
+  * I can write basic requests using subqueries
-  * familiar with the use of aliases and wildcards
-  * know the difference between joins and unions and can use them in queries

 __Python fundamentals__
-  * can write simple functions and algorithms
+  * Ican write simple functions and algorithms
-  * know when to use for and while
+  * I know when to use for and while
-  * able to comprehend easy codes
+  * I am able to comprehend easy codes

-__Html, CSS, JavaScript__
+__Html, CSS, Java__
-* can write and interpret code from a browser console when I investigate a page
+* I can write and interpret code from a browser console when I investigate a page
-  * conduct validation testing to ensure that code appears with the correct syntax and format
+  * I can conduct validation testing to ensure that code appears with the correct syntax and format

 ## Tools

 __TestRail__
-  * know how to create test cases and test suits
+  * I know how to create test cases and test suits
-  * able to run created test cases
+  * I am able to run created test cases
-  * know how to use dashboards and statistics
+  * I know how to use dashboards and statistics

 __Jira__
-  * know how to create bug reports
+  * I know how to create bug reports
-  * able to create projects and track their progress
+  * I am able to create projects and track their progress

-__Trello and Notion__
-  * know how to use Kanban boards and track project progress

 __Mind maps & diagrams__
   * know how to design beautifully simple mind maps